 In February 2017, the GASB issued Statement No. 84, Fiduciary Activities ("GASB 84").
 GASB 84 establishes criteria for identifying fiduciary activities of all state and local governments.
 Generally, the focus of the criteria relates to (1) whether a government is controlling the assets of the fiduciary activity, and (2) the beneficiaries with whom a fiduciary relationship exists.
 Separate criteria are included to identify fiduciary component units and post-employment benefit arrangements that are fiduciary activities.
 Additionally, GASB 84 describes four fiduciary funds that should be reported, if applicable: (1) pension (and other employee benefit) trust funds, (2) investment trust funds, (3) private-purpose trust funds, and (4) custodial funds.
 Custodial funds generally should report fiduciary activities that are not held in a trust, or an equivalent arrangement, that meets specific criteria.
 Finally, it provides for recognition of a liability to the beneficiaries in a fiduciary fund when an event has occurred that compels the government to disburse fiduciary resources.
-GASB 84 will be effective for the District beginning with its year ending June 30, 2021.
-Management is currently evaluating the impact of this Statement on its financial statements.
+The District adopted GASB No. 84 effective July 1, 2020 with no material impact to the financial statements.